pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/adding-an-application.md

   This page describes how to add a new application.
 ---

-An application is a collect of resources and configurations that are managed together.
+An application is a collection of resources and configurations that are managed together.
 It represents the service which you are going to deploy.
 With PipeCD, all application's manifests and its application configuration (`app.pipecd.yaml`) must be committed into a directory of a Git repository.
 That directory is called as application directory.

 Before deploying an application, it must be registered via the web console to help PipeCD know